DevOps-and-Cloud-based-Software/assignment-2/README.md

 - Students are provided free accounts on the Canvas platform along with AWS educational lab sandbox access for course lessons and individual projects.
 - Each student is granted **$100 USD credits** for the duration of the course.
   - **Note:** Students are advised to monitor their costs carefully and regularly.
-- The course includes **Knowledge Check** assignments per module, with minimum required successfully passed checks listed below.
+- The course includes **Knowledge Check** assignments per module, with a minimum required successfully passed checks listed below.

 ---